DTJF/libpruio/src/doc/_examples.md

 \Item{Description}

   This example shows how to analyse input from a Quadrature encoder that is connected to some header pins.
-It creates a PruIo structure configured in IO mode and reads input (digital pulse trains) from up to three header pins, see \ref SubSecQep for details on QEP feature.
+It creates a PruIo instance configured in IO mode and reads input (digital pulse trains) from up to three header pins, see \ref SubSecQep for details on QEP feature.
   Either a real encoder can get connected or the encoder signals can